Episode #1: The Bystander Effect on Teen Influences & Sexual Violence

 We ask that you watch with an open mind through a different lens than maybe what you had before.
 We understand you might find this conversation triggering.
 We ask you to pause before jumping to reactionary mode.

-This conversation is NOT to blame anyone, but to open a conversation about a topic that is typically silenced and how we, as a society, as a culture, have normalized certain unhealthy behaviors as a society that can have detrimental consequences.
+This conversation is NOT to blame anyone, but to open a conversation about a topic that is typically silenced and how we, as a society, as a culture, have normalized certain unhealthy behaviors that can have detrimental consequences for generations to come.

 Considering the following stats per (NSVRC) :

 - 1:5 women in the United States experienced completed or attempted rape during their lifetime.

 - 24.8% of men in the U.S. experienced some form of contact sexual violence in their lifetime

 - 1:3 female victims experienced rape for the first time between the ages of 11 and 17.